FlexIDK/laravel-softdelete-boolean/README.md

 $ composer require idk/laravel-softdeletes-boolean
 ```

-Add `FlexIdk\LaravelSoftDeletesBoolean` trait to models with soft deletes.
+Add `One23\LaravelSoftDeletesBoolean` trait to models with soft deletes.

 Then create and run migration to add soft delete boolean field
 ```php